 MARCH

-If you don’t live in the Coast Mountains this stat may surprise you – March is typically Whistler’s snowiest month.
+If you don’t live in the Coast Mountains this stat may surprise you – March is one of Whistler’s snowiest month.
 Winter around here likes to go out with a bang.
 The sun starts to make an appearance again and every once in a while we’re treated to an overnight snowfall before a bluebird day.
 The days are also getting longer making it the perfect time to enjoy après and the alpenglow from one of Whistler’s patios.

 Events: